sbd-community/handbook/docs/implementation/build-phase/key-provisioning.md

 While the device identity proves *who* a device is, the keys provisioned onto it are the tools it *uses* to perform cryptographic operations like encrypting data, verifying software signatures, and authenticating to a network.

 The core challenge is ensuring that secret keys remain secret throughout the entire manufacturing process and the product's operational life.
 A breach at any stage can compromise the security of every device that shares the compromised key material.
+Regulations like the **[Cyber-Resilience Act (CRA)](./../../standards/cra-overview.md)** mandate the protection of integrity and confidentiality ([CRA Annex I.I.2(f)][cra_annexI]), which implicitly requires that cryptographic keys are protected from disclosure and modification.

-## 2. Key Types & The Provisioning Workflow
+## 2. The Key Management Lifecycle & Workflow

-A secure product uses different keys for different purposes.
-The provisioning process must distinguish between the foundational identity keys and the operational keys used by the application.
+Effective key management is a continuous process that covers the entire life of a key, from its birth to its eventual retirement.
+A secure product uses different keys for different purposes, and the provisioning workflow must handle them accordingly.

+### 2.1 Key Generation & Provisioning
-1.  **Hardware Root of Trust Keys:**
-    -   **What:** The asymmetric key pair that forms the device's core **Hardware-Based Root Identity**.
-    -   **When:** Provisioned once, at the silicon level or in a highly secure factory environment.
+-   **Hardware Root of Trust Keys:** These form the device's core **Hardware-Based Root Identity**.
+They are provisioned once, at the silicon level or in a highly secure factory environment, often injected by the chipmaker into a Secure Element (SE) or TPM using a Hardware Security Module (HSM).
 The private key should never be extractable.
-    -   **How:** Often injected by the chipmaker or provisioned into a Secure Element (SE) or TPM using a Hardware Security Module (HSM).
+Keys must be created using a high-quality entropy source, like a hardware-based True Random Number Generator (TRNG).

-2.  **Operational Keys & Certificates:**
-    -   **What:** Application-level keys, certificates, and credentials used for specific tasks (e.g., connecting to the cloud, signing data).
-These form the **Operational Identity**.
-    -   **When:** Can be provisioned in the factory after the root identity is established, or later in the lifecycle (e.g., during cloud onboarding).
-    -   **How:** The device uses its root private key to sign a Certificate Signing Request (CSR).
-The signed CSR is sent to a Certificate Authority (CA)—often managed by the manufacturer—which returns a signed operational certificate.
-This process anchors the trust of the operational key to the hardware root key.
+-   **Operational Keys & Certificates:** These are application-level credentials used for specific tasks (e.g., connecting to the cloud).
+They can be provisioned in the factory or later in the lifecycle.
+The device uses its root private key to sign a Certificate Signing Request (CSR), which is sent to a Certificate Authority (CA) to receive a signed operational certificate.
+This anchors the trust of the operational key to the hardware root key.

-Securely managing cryptographic keys is the foundation upon which nearly every other device security guarantee is built.
-Without a trusted source of cryptographic material, features like secure boot, secure updates, and data protection are impossible to implement effectively.

-Regulations like the **Cyber-Resilience Act (CRA)** mandate the protection of integrity and confidentiality ([CRA Annex I.I.2(f)][cra_annexI]), which implicitly requires that cryptographic keys are protected from disclosure and modification.
-This guide outlines the best practices for provisioning and storing keys in a way that establishes a robust, hardware-based root of trust.

-## 1. The Key Management Lifecycle

-Effective key management is a continuous process that covers the entire life of a key, from its birth to its eventual retirement.

-1.  **Generation:** Keys must be created using a high-quality entropy source.
-A hardware-based True Random Number Generator (TRNG) is the gold standard.
-Generating keys off-device in a secure environment (like a Hardware Security Module - HSM) and then injecting them is often more secure and auditable than generating them on the device itself.

-2.  **Provisioning:** This is the process of securely injecting keys and other secrets (like device identity certificates) into a device during manufacturing.
-This is a critical one-way step.
-Keys should be provisioned into a protected, write-once, or access-controlled hardware location.
-Insecure methods like including keys in a plaintext firmware image or flashing them over an unprotected interface must be avoided.
+### 2.2 Secure Storage

-3.  **Storage:** Keys must be stored in a way that prevents their unauthorized extraction.
+Keys must be stored in a way that prevents their unauthorized extraction.
 The ideal storage location is within a hardware-backed secure vault, such as a Trusted Platform Module (TPM), a Secure Element (SE), or a protected region of memory managed by a Trusted Execution Environment (TEE).
-Storing keys in regular flash memory, even in an encrypted form, is less secure as it may be vulnerable to physical attacks.
+Storing keys in regular flash memory is less secure as it may be vulnerable to physical attacks.

+### 2.3 Usage, Rotation & Revocation
-4.  **Usage, Rotation & Revocation:** Cryptographic operations (e.g., signing, encrypting) should be performed *inside* the hardware security boundary.
+Cryptographic operations (e.g., signing, encrypting) should be performed *inside* the hardware security boundary.
 The key material itself should never be exposed to the main, non-secure processor.
 A mature security posture also includes plans for rotating keys over time and revoking them if they are compromised, often leveraging the device's secure update mechanism.

-## 2. Hardware Roots of Trust
+## 3. Hardware Roots of Trust for Key Storage

 A "Root of Trust" (RoT) is a component that is inherently trusted within a system.
 For key management, this trust must be anchored in hardware.
 Here are common hardware technologies used to build a RoT: